lsawade/SpecfemMagic/README.md

 ```bash
 module load core-personal hdf5-personal adios2-personal
 ```

+If you don't want to set those you

 It differs slightly from `main` in the sense that `main` is really aimed towards